Is your wisdom tooth causing pain?

 Can we leave wisdom teeth and not remove them?

-Unless the wisdom teeth have fully erupted into the available space it is recommended to remove them.
-The reason for this are:
+Unless molar teeth have fully erupted into the available space, dentists advise removing them.
+The reason for this is:

-- Uninterrupted wisdom teeth can form benign cyst which can lead to damage and weakening of jaw bone.
+- Uninterrupted wisdom teeth can form benign cysts that damage and weaken the jawbone.

 - Horizontal Impacted wisdom teeth can cause decay to adjective teeth.
-This may lead to that tooth needing extensive work like root canal therapy.
+As a result, this may lead to that tooth needing extensive work like root canal therapy.

 Decay of wisdom teeth